NGIOproject/nextgenio-docs/user_guide/hardware.rst

 be booted in two different modes.
 Switching between platform modes requires a reboot of the nodes.

-At the NVDIMM level the SCM can be partitioned.
+At the NVDIMM level the SCM can be partitioned, reserving sections of the SCM to operate in one of the modes listed above.
 This implies that different memory modes can exist in different partitions on the same NVDIMM at the same time.
 These partitions are managed by the memory controller, but a more abstract level of access is made possible through the use of namespaces.
 The namespaces contain